dvorakjt/fully-formed/README.md

 ## What's New in Version 1.2.0

 - Persistent fields have been introduced.
 Persistent fields leverage session storage to ensure that when the page is refreshed by the user, form data is not erased.
 This feature can be helpful for longer forms that might be tedious for the user to recomplete.
+- Fields now have a `setValidityAndMessages` method, enabling some validation to be performed upon submitting the form.

 ## Requirements